ERupshis/effective_mobile/README.md

 Docker:
   - docker-compose up --build
-  (*server may not start from the first time due to db need some time to create 'effective_mobile_db')
+  (*server may not start from the first time due to postgreSQL needs some time to create 'effective_mobile_db')

 Postgres:
   - implemented 3 linked tables;